 Since Aggro decks generally don’t run AoE, you should still prioritize developing new minions over buffing the old ones, unless there is a good trade on the board after you buff.
 If you can choose between developing 2 minions and buffing 3 minions that are currently on the board, I’d say that most of the time you should develop and buff next turn (while probably playing yet another minion).
 The thing is, there is usually no punishment for doing that, so if you can, you do it.
 You buff it only when a) you have nothing else to do b) when a trade is going to happen very soon.

 Control matchups are vastly different from the Aggro ones.
 Here, you WILL have early board control unless you have an absolutely hideous starting hand.
 There is no way any slower deck will be able to answer your early game tempo.
 You will dominate the first few turns, but then they will start coming back after few more turns.
 That’s why the best idea is to try to finish them as quickly as possible.
 Instead of a board control plan, you launch a face rush plan – tempo out and try to deal as much damage as possible while constantly refilling and buffing the board.
-If you can do the crazy turn 1 combo with Innervate, you do that, definitely.
-The only card that can even remotely threaten you is Doomsayer, but 7 health shouldn’t even be a problem.
+The only card that can even remotely threaten you is Doomsayer, but 7 health might not be a problem.

 When it comes to making trades – you do of course make them, but only in certain cases.
 For example, if your opponent plays a 1/3 minion and you have a 3/1 minion and a 3/3 minion.
 Then you want to clear the 1/3 with 3/3 and ultimately save both of them.
 Now, of course, sometimes you will lose damage that way, but most of the time you will gain it in the long run (if the 3/1 survives for 2 more turns, you’ve basically gained extra 3 damage, because otherwise it would be killed next turn).